Corebridge Financial (CRBG)

 10. Return on Equity

-11. Key Takeaways from Corebridge Financial’s Q2 Results
+11. Key Takeaways from Corebridge Financial’s Q3 Results

 We were impressed by how significantly Corebridge Financial blew past analysts’ revenue expectations this quarter.
-We were also glad its EPS outperformed Wall Street’s estimates.
-Zooming out, we think this was a solid print.
-The stock remained flat at $34.79 immediately after reporting.
+On the other hand, its EPS missed.
+Overall, this was a mixed quarter.
+The stock remained flat at $30.75 immediately following the results.

 12. Is Now The Time To Buy Corebridge Financial?

 Corebridge Financial isn’t a terrible business, but it doesn’t pass our bar.
-First off, its revenue growth was weak over the last five years, and analysts expect its demand to deteriorate over the next 12 months.
-And while its stellar ROE suggests it has been a well-run company historically, the downside is its projected EPS for the next year is lacking.
-On top of that, its declining pre-tax profit margin shows the business has become less efficient.
+For starters, its revenue growth was weak over the last five years, and analysts expect its demand to deteriorate over the next 12 months.
+And while its BVPS growth was exceptional over the last two years, the downside is its declining pre-tax profit margin shows the business has become less efficient.
+On top of that, its net premiums earned growth was weak over the last four years.

-Corebridge Financial’s P/B ratio based on the next 12 months is 1.3x.
-This valuation multiple is fair, but we don’t have much faith in the company.
-We're pretty confident there are more exciting stocks to buy at the moment.
+Corebridge Financial’s P/B ratio based on the next 12 months is 1.1x.
+While this valuation is reasonable, we don’t really see a big opportunity at the moment.
+We're fairly confident there are better investments elsewhere.

 Although the price target is bullish, readers should exercise caution because analysts tend to be overly optimistic.
 The firms they work for, often big banks, have relationships with companies that extend into fundraising, M&A advisory, and other rewarding business lines.
 As a result, they typically hesitate to say bad things for fear they will lose out.
 We at StockStory do not suffer from such conflicts of interest, so we’ll always tell it like it is.